 Ah, the wedding guest list.
 The task that you’ve been dreading but must happen.
 We know, we know.
 We want to plan the pretty too but the wedding guest list happens first.
 You see because we know you hired a dope Raleigh wedding planner, and you’ve taken the time to hammer down the budget that you know the wedding guest list is the greatest factor in keeping that budget in check.
 It’s quite simple – more people = more cash money!
 So, we’re here to help you create a wedding guest list that honors those you love while keeping your budget in check and your wedding planner super happy.

 Since we’ve settled that the budget is already locked in, we know how much we can afford.
 This is important because you’ll need to know how much you can spend before you know how many you can invite.
 Way too many couples start things off wrong by first booking the venue and then thinking about the budget and then the wedding guest list.
 While the venue is important it’s not the first thing you decide on.

 Picture these real-life scenarios – Couple spends all their money on dream venue.
 Then the couple figures out the budget and guest list.
 The couple then cries in poor as they realize that they only have the coins to invite their parents, wedding party, and siblings.

 Or, couple books venue then does guest list.
 The couple then discovers they know way too many people and their venue only has space for half their wedding guest list.
 Now they have to have an awkward conversation with all of their extended family.
 Don’t be like these couples.

 Think big.
 Keep in mind not everyone will be able to attend.
-Start with immediate family and work out.
-Don’t be afraid to include friends and relatives who may not be able to attend.
+Start with immediate family and go from there.
 You can always trim the guest list later on, but forgetting someone important will leave you feeling stressed.

 Until next time, happy planning!